Ashit Desai

-Ashit Desai (આશિત દેસાઈ; born 16 May 1951) is an Indian composer, vocalist, musician and music director.
+Ashit Desai (આશિત દેસાઈ; born 16 May 1951) is a legendary Indian composer, vocalist, musician and music director.
 He composes scores for films, TV serials, dance productions and dramas.
 He is known as Gujarati Sugam Sangeet artist.

 Early life

 Ashit was born in 1951 to Kunjbihari and Mayuriben Desai in Baroda, Bombay State (now Vadodara, Gujarat).
 Initially he learned music from his parents.
 He graduated in Commerce and took a Diploma in vocal music from M. S. University of Baroda and migrated to Mumbai for career opportunities.

 Career

 Ashit has composed scores for dramas, dance ballets, TV serials & films.
 The Sitar Maestro Pandit Ravi Shankar had enlisted him in composing music for the Asiad and placed him in charge of overall coordination of cultural events.
 His has won wide acclaim for the music direction in the Hindi Television serial Chanakya on Doordarshan.
 The devotional songs for Richard Attenborough's film Gandhi are sung by him.
 In 1988, he conducted Ravi Shankar orchestral compositions at the closing ceremony of the Festival of India in Moscow.
 In 1989, He assisted Ravi Shankar as orchestra conductor and singer in his ballet Ghanashyam.
 He has given music in Hindi film Viruddh...
 Family Comes First produced by Amitabh Bachchan.